Contributors

 Derived from the Latin verb ludere, to play, Galerie Sas has appropriately titled its current exhibition of three-dimensional works.
 Sculpture-Ludisme assembles art pieces by Patrick Bérubé, Catherine Bolduc, Éric Cardinal, Laurent Craste, Marc Dulude, Peter Gnass, Fred Laforge and Karine Payette in this playful, surreal and wildly chromatic show that comfortably straddles the line between serious and over-the-top.
 While all the works genuinely represent the approach of each artist, overall this show is delightfully coherent. […]

-2 Responses to Contributors
+2 Replies to “Contributors”

 1. Bonjour,